hash6iron/powadcr/README.md

-How firmware is loaded in ESP32 Audiokit?
-(For custom firmware)
+How custom firmware is uploaded in ESP32-A1S Audiokit?
 -----
 1. Install Arduino IDE 2.0
 2. Apply this BOARD repository to Arduino IDE preferences.